memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 ### Introduction

-Football is a word that could mean one of several sports.In this article, we are referring to the best-known type of football, association football.
+Football is a word that could mean one of several sports.
+In this article, we are referring to the best-known type of football, association football.
 In North America, South Africa, and Australia to avoid confusion with other types of football, this it is called "soccer".